-The Executive Board of the University Residence Government shall consist of a President, Vice President, Treasurer, Secretary, National Communications Coordinator (NCC), Director of Resident Advocacy, Director of Special Projects, Director of Civic Engagement, Director of Recognition, and the Advisor(s).
+The Executive Board of the University Residence Government shall consist of a President, Vice President, Treasurer, Secretary, National Communications Coordinator (NCC), Director of Resident Advocacy, Director of Special Projects, Director of Civic Engagement, Director of Residential Inclusion, Director of Recognition, and the Advisor(s).

 Section 2 – Powers

 The Executive Board shall have the following powers:

 All powers assigned by the Constitution and any other governing document.
 The Executive Board shall have all powers of the General Assembly with the exception of constitutional amendments and impeachments from the final General Assembly meeting of the Spring semester until Building Council elections have been completed.

 Section 3 – Duties

 The Vice President will determine the details of the mentoring system at the beginning of each semester.
 Each Executive Board member is responsible for mentoring at least one Building Council each semester and no more than two during the same semester.
 Executive Board mentor placements shall be discussed and assigned at the first General Assembly meeting of the Fall and Spring semesters.
 Each Executive Board mentor is required to perform the following duties: attend their assigned Building Council meetings and support all Building Council activities throughout the semester.